lp-wan/datamodel/draft-ietf-lpwan-schc-yang-data-model.md

       key "position";
       uses tv-struct;
       description
-        "CDA Arguments, based on TV structure to allow several arguments.
-In RFC 8724, no argument is defined for CDA.";
+        "CDA arguments, based on a TV structure, in order to allow for several arguments.
+The CDAs specified in RFC 8724 require no argument.";
     }
   }